cnord/doc-gsm-devices/eng/mini/01-05-specification.md

 * The minimum number of the product wired security zones, designed to connect different detectors, is 4;
 * The maximum allowable total resistance of two wires of each zone - no more than 330 Om;
-* The number of wireless (stand-alone) terminal units supported by the product when installing the radio channel signaling zone extension unit CN-WRL is up to 31;
-* For joint operation with the product in the version of the "Nord GSM Mini" (with the installed radio expander CN-WRL), the following radio channel terminal units can be used:
-	* manual security detector «CN-KeyFob»;
-	* volume electro-optical security detector «CN-PIR»;
-	* volume electro-optical street security detector «CN-PIR-Outdoor»;
-	* manual security detector magnetic contact «CN-Magnetic»;
-	* surface sound security detector «CN-Glass»;
-	* fire detector «CN-Smoke»;
-	* manual fire detector «CN-Fire»;
-	* flooding detector «CN-Flood»;
-	* temperature detector «CN-Celsius»;
-	* notification repeater «CN-Repeater»;
-	* siren «CN-Siren»;
-	* keypad “CN-Keypad”.

-	> The optional radio expander CN-WRL is connected to the product main board by means of a special 4-pin connector via RS-232 v.24 interface (with TTL logic signal levels), and the radio extender is powered through the same connector.

 * The maximum number of wired zone states controlled by the product is four ("normal", "alarm", "break", "closing").
 In this case, the type of each of the organized zones is normally closed or normally open, as well as the number of termination resistors, with one or two termination resistors - is set by the user when configuring the product;
 * The product allows connection of four-wire fire sensors to the security wired zones, providing the possibility of their automatic restart (alarm reset) by switching in their power lines.
 * The maximum current consumption of all wired sensors connected to the product is limited by the value of self recovering thermal switch and shall not exceed 200 mA;